janekdb/scalacraft-domain/README.md

 more usefully.
 There is a valid comparison to parsers that fail on input streams and then backtrack to allow the next parser to attempt a match.

-Another way of looking at this is to note that all the information is the target value is still available following the match.
+Another way of looking at this is to note that all the information in the target value is still available following the match.
 There is no loss of information.

 A consequence of this rule is a reduction to a subset of all possible alternative representations an unconstrained type can pattern match to.

 Whitespace is not regarded as useful information so can be dropped under this rule.

+###### Greedy Information Consumption

+This rule directs the matcher to use as much information while not conflicting with the full information utilisation rule.

+For example if an unconstrained octet has type `Octet[Option[Int]]` then both `127` and `4000100` should be matched despite the latter value being out of range for an octet.

 ### Implicit Conversions